jSherz/jsj-blog/_posts/2016-05-01-installing-rancheros-opennebula.markdown

 In a few minutes, your new RancherOS install will be visible at `http://1.2.3.4:8080`.
 Enjoy!

-If anything isn't clear please contact me via Twitter or the e-mail shown below and I'll do my best to update this guide.
+If anything isn&rsquo;t clear please contact me via Twitter or the e-mail shown below and I&rsquo;ll do my best to update this guide.